Shreevaishnavi/IBM-Data-Analyst-Capstone-Project/README.md

 # IBM-Data-Analyst-Capstone-Project
-Building A Dashboard With IBM Cognos Analytics
+Part A - Building A Dashboard With IBM Cognos Analytics